-To assist device driver writers in allocating state structures, the Solaris DDI/DKI provides a set of memory management routines called software state management routines, which are also known as the soft-state routines.
-These routines dynamically allocate, retrieve, and destroy
+To assist device driver writers in allocating state structures, the Oracle Solaris DDI/DKI provides a set of memory management routines called software state management routines, which are also known as the soft-state routines.
+These routines dynamically allocate, retrieve, and destroy memory items of a specified size, and hide the details of list management.
+An instance number identifies the desired memory item.
+This number is typically the instance number assigned by the system.

 Drivers typically allocate a soft-state structure for each device instance that attaches to the driver by calling ddi_soft_state_zalloc(9F), passing the instance number of the device.
-Because no two device nodes can have the same instance number, ddi_soft_state_zalloc(9F) fails if an allocation already exists for a given instance number.
+Because no two device nodes can have the same instance number, ddi soft_state_zalloc(9F) fails if an allocation already exists for a given instance number.